 Dental X-Rays: After completing the paperwork, the dental clinic recommends getting x-rays of the teeth and jaw to give the pediatric dentist near you a preview of your child’s development.
 Although the procedure is straightforward, children might express fears making it essential for you to calm them before proceeding with them.
 Dental x-rays are not fearful or concerning and do not expose your child to radiation, and capturing images on the x-ray machine is entirely painless.
 The x-rays are taken to the dentist for evaluation and examination of your child’s mouth.

 Dental Exams: the dental exams start after the dentist receives the x-rays and reclines the dentist’s chair to examine your child’s teeth and gums for any noticeable cavities, abnormalities, or other problems.
 The dentist uses special child-friendly instruments like dental mirrors, probes, and scalers to closely monitor the teeth.
-Depending on their evaluation of the x-ray, the dentist can diagnose tooth decay and cavities to suggest a treatment suitable for the condition.
+Depending on their evaluation of the x-ray, the Little Italy dentist can diagnose tooth decay and cavities to suggest a treatment suitable for the condition.

 Parent Discussions with Pediatric Dentists: Children’s dentists encourage parents to have a list of questions to discuss before arriving at the dental practice with their kid.
 Some common concerns most parents encounter include teething, pacifier and thumb-sucking habits, overall oral hygiene habits, orthodontic development, plaque buildup, et cetera.
 In addition, parents are responsible for staying focused at the dental practice, especially if they have multiple children.
 Therefore having a list of questions in possession helps during dental visits for children.